DoctorKhan/Manual-Override-Book/src/90_appendix/10_glossary.md

 **Autopilot (state):** The default, automated mode of operation where perception, thought, and behavior run on learned programs without conscious choice.
 In running text, use lowercase “autopilot” (e.g., “on autopilot”).

-**NPC (Non-Player Character):** A metaphor for the automated, programmed self.
-It represents the collection of habits, beliefs, and reactive patterns that operate without conscious choice, running on predictable scripts.
+**The Autopilot (mechanism):** The automated, programmed self that operates without conscious choice.
+It represents the collection of habits, beliefs, and reactive patterns that run on predictable scripts.
 This is a description of a process, not a judgment of a person.
+(Formerly called "NPC" - Non-Player Character.)

 **Charge:** A stored pattern of emotional and physical energy in the body-mind, linked to a past experience.
-When triggered, a charge activates an automatic program (an NPC response).
+When triggered, a charge activates an automatic program (an Autopilot response).
 A positive charge creates a compulsion or craving; a negative charge creates an aversion or defense.

 **The Player View:** The capacity of consciousness to step back and witness thoughts, feelings, and sensations without identifying with them.
 It is not a separate "thing," but the function that creates the space necessary for Manual Override.
 Also called "Player Mode" when referring to the perspective.